ddc-java/ddc-day-book/configuration/site.md

 : Description displayed under the page heading.
 Setting this property at the page level overrides the site-level setting.
 If not set at the site or page level, the GitHub repository description (if any) is displayed.

-: For a single-page site (e.g. a practical exam problem), the description can be set at the page or site level---but it must be set, in any event.
+: For a single-page site (e.g., a practical exam problem), the description can be set at the page or site level---but it must be set, in any event.
 For a multi-page site, the description should be set in each page.

 `favicon`